kubernetes/website/content/en/docs/concepts/configuration/manage-resources-containers.md

   as restartable, Kubernetes restarts the container.
 - The memory limit for the Pod or container can also apply to pages in memory backed volumes, such as an `emptyDir`.
 The kubelet tracks `tmpfs` emptyDir volumes as container memory use, rather than as local ephemeral storage.
+When using memory backed `emptyDir`, be sure to check the notes [below](#memory-backed-emptydir).

 If a container exceeds its memory request and the node that it runs on becomes short of memory overall, it is likely that the Pod the container belongs to will be